bfeif/personal-website/content/posts/geographical-indexing-explained-with-python-code.md

 - supports 16 levels of resolution.
 - no space filling curve; rather, hierarchical subdivision: https://github.com/uber/h3/discussions/416#discussioncomment-1509642
 - hexagons are equidistant, making it easy to compute gradients
+- h3 makes some sacrifices to achieve their complexity: pentagons and no space-filling curve.

 Refs:
 https://www.uber.com/en-DE/blog/h3/